 There are two primitive Wilderness campsites which are accessible only by trail.
-Permits are required for camping at these sites.
+Permits are required for camping at these sites and can be obtained at the Headquarters Visitor Center.
 Campsite space is available on a first-come, first-served basis for the general public.
 Special accommodation is made for educational groups and civic groups which may reserve camping space up to 6 months in advance.
-For more information about Wilderness camping, please click here.
+Learn more about Wilderness camping.

 All commercial uses of the national park require advance permits.
 Please refer to the Commercial Use Authorizations page for more information.